We take data security very seriously, and we’re committed to providing a service that is safe and accessible to all of our customers.

 Basin takes all measures reasonably necessary to protect Personal Information from unauthorized access, alteration, or destruction, maintain data accuracy, and help ensure the appropriate use of Personal Information at all times.
 We follow generally accepted industry standards to protect the personal information submitted to us, both during transmission and once we receive it.
 We are committed to announcing any security breaches within 72 hours after we notice this kind of issue.

 We use the following services that have already confirmed their commitment to GDPR compliance:

-- Amazon Web Services- S3 for cloud storage, SES for email and SMS notifications (Canada)
+- Amazon Web Services- S3 for cloud storage (USA)- Lambda for processing services (USA)

-- Digital Ocean- hosting infrastructure for Basin's service and website (Canada)
+- Digital Ocean- Hosting infrastructure for Basin's website, workers, and data (Canada)

 Data Removal Request

 To exercise your rights and make a request to change or permanently delete your data from our serive, please use the link below and follow the instructions.